oracle/odpi/doc/src/private_structs/dpiBaseType.rst

 .. member:: dpiEnv \*dpiBaseType.env

-    Specifies a pointer to the :ref:`dpiEnv` structure which was used to create this handle.
+    Specifies a pointer to the :ref:`dpiEnv<dpiEnv>` structure which was used to create this handle.